stevengoulden1/Shillometer/README.md

    ![sol_buy_signals](./images/sol_buy_signals.png)

 I then tried the same approach but using Principal Component Analysis for dimensionality reduction.
-I used 4 princopal components as this explained 70-80% of the variance in my data and I thought this might help improve clustering.
+I used 4 principal components as this explained 70-80% of the variance in my data and I thought this might help improve clustering.
 The results were mixed in terms of silhouette and inertia scores, but generally I found the backtested performance to be slightly better for the top performing clusters.

    ![PCA1_2_SOL.png](./images/PCA1_2_SOL.png)